jeromegn/jeromegn.github.com/_posts/2013-01-23-be-a-gatekeeper-of-code.md

 layout: post
 title: "Be a gatekeeper of code"
 ---

 In [OSS](abbr:Open Source Software), code is written by many people.
 Yet, it's advisable to collaboratively write code as if it had been written by a single person.

-As a maintainer of OSS, you should be a ruthless gatekeeper. `master` is your fortress which only lets in worthy code.
+As a maintainer of OSS, you should be a ruthless gatekeeper. `master` is your fortress, in which you only let in worthy code.
+What makes *code* worthy?

 Code that solves a real issue.